 Master’s Strike (Ex)

 This ability affects improvised weapons, rather than the thug’s unarmed strikes.
 The ability otherwise functions as normal.
-Additionally, the thug’s improvised weapons are no longer destroyed when he rolls a 1.

 This ability modifies master’s strike.

 At 5th level, a thug gains a bonus to Intimidate checks equal to half his black belt level.

 At 7th level, the thug can jeer, belittle and otherwise deride opponents near-constantly, affecting even those who would not normally be swayed by his intimidating antics.
 As a swift action, the thug chooses an opponent within 30 feet.
 That target makes a Will save (DC 10 + half of the black belt’s level + his Strength modifier).
 A target that is “smaller” than the thug for intimidation purposes take a cumulative -4 penalty on the save.
 If the target fails the save and is not immune to fear, the thug gains a +5 bonus on his next Intimidate check against that opponent this turn.
 If the target is immune to fear, he may attempt to demoralize or antagonize that opponent this turn as though they were not immune to fear, though he takes a -10 penalty to the Intimidate check.

 If the target makes the save, they are immune to Trash Talk for 24 hours.
 The thug cannot Trash Talk another opponent until the first one is unconscious or makes the save.